VoxForge/voxforge.github.io/_faqs/en/what-is-a-dialog-manager.md

 permalink: en/faqs/:title
 redirect_from: /home/docs/faq/faq/what-is-a-dialog-manager
 ---
-A [Dialog Manager](http://en.wikipedia.org/wiki/Dialog_manager) is one component of a [Speech Recognition System](http://www.zim.org/home/docs/faq/faq/what-is-the-difference-between-a-speech-recognition-engine-and-a-speech-recognition-system).
+A [Dialog Manager] is one component of a [Speech Recognition System].

 **Telephony and Command & Control Dialog Managers**

-A Dialog Manager used in Telephony applications (IVR - Interactive Voice Response), and in some desktop Command and Control Application, assigns meaning to the words recognized by the Speech Recognition Engine, determines how the utterance fits into the dialog spoken so far,and decides what to do next.
+A Dialog Manager used in Telephony applications (IVR - Interactive Voice Response) and in desktop Command and Control Application, assigns meaning to the words recognized by the Speech Recognition Engine, determines how the utterance fits into the dialog spoken so far, and decides what to do next.
 It might need to retrieve information from an external source.
 If a response to the user is required, it will choose the words and phrases to be used in its response to the user, and transmit these to the Text-to-Speech System to speak the response to the user.

-**Dictation Dialog Manager **
+**Dictation System**

-A Dictation Dialog Manager will typically take the words recognized by the Speech Recognition Engine and type out the corresponding text on your computer screen.
+A Dictation System will typically take the words recognized by the Speech Recognition Engine and type out the corresponding text on your computer screen.
 It may also have some Command and Control elements, but these are usually limited to the types of commands typically used in a word processing program.
 It usually responds to the user using text (i.e. it might not use Text to Speech to respond to the user).

-**Examples **
+**Examples**

 Examples of Telephony Dialog Managers include: